 Students enrolled in all programs in the Department of Counseling Psychology must maintain high scholastic standards and develop skills necessary to work effectively with people with diverse needs.
 Students are expected to demonstrate emotional and mental fitness in their interactions with others, use skills and approaches that are generally accepted in their professional fields, and comply with the codes of ethics of relevant professional associations and the laws of the state of Oregon.
 A student's admission to any program does not assure that student's fitness to remain in that program.
 The faculty is responsible for assuring that only those students who continue to meet program standards are allowed to continue in any program.
-Please see the Professional Qualities Evaluation form (for PMHC, PMHC-A and MCFT programs) or Professional Standards (School Psychology program) form in the Appendix.
+Please see the Professional Qualities Evaluation in the Appendix.
 Students in the Professional Mental Health Counseling program and Professional Mental Health Counseling-Addictions program must adhere to the ethics code of the American Counseling Association.
-Students in the Marriage, Couple and Family Therapy program must adhere to the American Association of Marriage and Family Therapists' Code of Ethics.
-Students in the School Psychology program must adhere to the National Association of School Psychologists' Code of Ethics.